-Capacity of photovoltaic generators (PVs) installed to the power grid has been growing rapidly since feed-in-tariff scheme for RES started in 2012 in Japan.
-Most of the PVs are installed to MV and LV distribution networks causing voltage rises, and for minimizing investment, it is crucial to manage these voltage rises with least number of voltage regulators.
-This will be realized by introducing coordinated, automatic and remote control of regulators by utilizing real-time metered data.
+Most PVs are installed on MV and LV distribution networks causing voltage rises.
+To minimize investment, it is crucial to manage these voltage rises with the fewest voltage regulators.
+This will be achieved by utilizing real-time metered data and introducing coordinated, automatic and remote control of regulators.

-Utilizing smart meter as sensing devises for grasping load consumptions and PV outputs
+Utilizing smart meter as sensing devices to ascertain load consumption and PV output

-By utilizing smart meter data along with data from sensor-equipped switchgears, actual load consumptions and PV outputs of every customers will be grasped in detail.
-Network voltage will then be calculated.
+By utilizing smart meter (SM) data along with data from sensor-equipped switchgears, actual load consumption and PV output of every customer will be thoroughly ascertained.
+Based upon that data, network voltage can then be calculated.
 We define the SM system as “Advanced Metering Infrastructure (AMI)” rather than “Automatic Meter Reading System (AMR).”
-This is one of the use cases of smart meter data.
+This is one instance of using smart meter data as AMR.

 Remote control of voltage regulators based on ascertained load consumption and PV output (development of grid control system and advanced voltage regulators)